 Customers may update or change their registration information by editing their user or organization record.
 To update a user profile, please login to https://www.singleops.com with your SingleOps username and password and click “Admin” and then click “Users.”
 To update an organization’s information, please login to https://www.singleops.com with your SingleOps username and password and select “Admin” and then select “Company.”

 Attendees may update or change their registration information on the event’s Web site after logging in.
-To update Billing Information or have your registration information deleted, please email email@example.com.
-To discontinue your account and to have information you maintained in the Services returned to you, please email firstname.lastname@example.org.
-Requests to access, change, or delete your information will be handled within 30 days.
+To update Billing Information or have your registration information deleted, please email firstname.lastname@example.org.
+To discontinue your account and to have information you maintained in the Services returned to you, please email email@example.com.
+The Company will endeavor to respond to your requests to access, change, or delete your information within 30 days.

 10. Customer Data

 SingleOps uses reasonable security measures to protect Customer Data from unauthorized access, maintain data accuracy, and help ensure the appropriate use of Customer Data.
 When the Services are accessed using Internet Explorer version 7.0 or later, Firefox version 2.0 or later, or Safari version 3.0 or later, Secure Socket Layer (.SSL.) technology protects Customer Data using both server authentication and data encryption.
 These technologies help ensure that Customer Data is safe, secure, and only available to the Customer to whom the information belongs and those to whom the Customer has granted access.
 SingleOps also implements a security method based on dynamic data and encoded session identifications, and the Company hosts its Web sites in a secure server environment that uses firewalls, intrusion detection systems, and other technology to prevent interference or access from outside intruders.
 Customers are responsible for maintaining the security and confidentiality of their SingleOps usernames and passwords.